Il Divo singer Carlos Marin dies from Covid aged 53

-‘Heavy hearts’: Il Divo singer Carlos Marin dies from Covid aged 53
+‘Heavy hearts’: Il Divo singer Carlos Marin dies from Covid-19 aged 53

+Carlos Marin performs at Il Divo first live show in New York City

-Spanish Il Divo singer Carlos Marin has died in hospital in Manchester, the group has announced, after an apparent battle with Covid-19.
+Spanish Il Divo singer Carlos Marín has died in hospital in Manchester aged 53 after an apparent battle with Covid-19.

-The 53-year-old, who had been vaccinated, fell ill with the virus on 7 December according to Spanish media.
+The singer, who had been vaccinated, was reportedly hospitalised and placed in an induced coma on 7 December after catching the virus.

+On Sunday (19 December), the group shared a statement on Twitter announcing Marín’s death.

-“It is with heavy hearts that we are letting you know that our friend and partner, Carlos Marin, has passed away,” the group announced on Twitter.
+“It is with heavy hearts that we are letting you know that our friend and partner, Carlos Marín, has passed away,” the tweet read.

-“We hope and pray that his beautiful soul will rest in peace.
-With Love -- David, Sebastien and Urs.”

-On December 16, the group had posted that Marin was “in the hospital” and that they were “hoping and praying for a speedy recovery”.
+On 16 December, the group had posted that Marín was “in the hospital” and that they were “hoping and praying for a speedy recovery”.

 Register for free to continue reading